Simulating the quantum switch with quantum circuits is computationally hard: Discussion

-An alternative causal model that is able to explain the action of the quantum switch is one that, instead of considering the inputs to be two independent calls of a general channel, considers inputs that can be described as bipartite channels with memory, which implement what can be interpreted as two ``correlated'' uses of a general quantum channel~\cite{chiribella2019quantum,kristjansson2021witnessing}.
-Although this model can reproduce the statistics of the quantum switch experiments, it is a corollary of our main result (Theorem~\ref{thm::nogo}) that there does not exist a quantum circuit which can take two independent uses of an arbitrary channel as input and output a bipartite channel with memory that corresponds to two correlated uses of the input quantum channels.
-Therefore, a causal model based on correlated inputs is not compatible with a simulation scenario that considers blackbox inputs, as considered here.
+Our results have implications for the analysis of the experiments based on the quantum switch~\cite{rozema2024experimental}, particularly the ones that make use of non-unitary channels, such as those reported in Refs.~\cite{rubino2021experimental,cao2023semideviceindependent,antesberger2024higherorder,goswami2018increasing,guo2018experimental}.
+A long-standing debate in the community is whether these experiments are a genuine realization or some form of simulation of the quantum switch.
+One important criticism is that several experimental setups leave room for the interpretation that there are two independent calls of each input quantum channel available in the transformation.
+Here, we have proven that such access still does not allow for a causally ordered explanation for the observed data.
+On the other hand, an alternative causal model that can reproduce the action of the quantum switch is one that, instead of considering the inputs to be two independent calls of a general channel, considers inputs that can be described as bipartite channels with memory, which can be interpreted as two correlated uses of a general quantum channel~\cite{chiribella2019quantum,kristjansson2021witnessing}.
+As a corollary of our result in Thm.~\ref{thm::nogo}, we observe that there does not exist a quantum circuit that can take two independent uses of an arbitrary channel as input and output a bipartite channel with memory that corresponds to two correlated uses of the input quantum channels.
+Therefore, a causal model based on correlated inputs is not compatible with a simulation scenario that considers black-box inputs, as considered here.
+However, this point alone is not sufficient to rule out this model is a fair description of the experiments.
+It is our hope that our results will encourage further rigorous analysis of potential loopholes in the quantum switch experiments.

+Our work opens up the study of query complexity in the context of higher-order quantum computation where the inputs and outputs of the computation are general quantum channels.
 The question of whether any finite number of calls suffices to perform a simulation of the switch is of high relevance and remains open.
 Further investigation of this topic will be crucial to determine, for example, whether advantages in specific tasks that have been previously demonstrated can persist in the asymptotic limit of the available number of calls.
 Should it ever be shown that the quantum switch can be simulated with a finite number of calls, a relevant follow-up question is related to the scaling of the necessary number of calls, and to whether or not the switch can be efficiently simulated in a deterministic setting.

 The existence of efficient deterministic and exact simulation of quantum processes with indefinite causal order may pose itself as an interesting physical guideline to help us understand on the one hand which kinds of higher-order transformations can be realistically implemented, and on the other hand, what advantages they may provide.